mlennox/eslint-complexity-checking/README.md

 The example project highlights eslint config that warns the coder of complexity issues such as:

 - cyclomatic complexity
-- file length
-- excessive params in functions
 - too many statements per function
 - too many statements per line
+- excessive params in functions
+- number of nested callbacks
+- nesting in code blocks
--
+- file length

+Code that has any of these issues can be harder to maintain and understand, so it is worthwhile taking a little time to refactor, reduce and remove unwanted complexity.
+You need to recognise it first!

 ## Pre-requisites